markoravnice25/GA-Project-1-Football-Frogger/readme.md

 ![wireframe-draft-1 Marko-Project-1-png](https://user-images.githubusercontent.com/101732786/167477568-5c9755b7-ec4b-4873-b8c3-ba5ac58812f7.png)

-The end products were fairly similar to the originally envisioned design:
+The end products were fairly similar to the originally envisioned design, although an obvious difference was the user only controlling one player as opposed to 11 players as originally envisioned.

 <br/>